-- Prolotherapy into the joint has been found to be very beneficial along with Foot Mobilisation Therapy.
+- Prolotherapy into the joint has been found to be very beneficial along with Foot Mobilisation Therapy and dry needling.

 - Mechanical support to the foot, such as a customised foot orthoses to correct the poor function of the foot and tendons around the ankle, resulting in excessive movement.